awillats/clinc/publish/gen/mc_pf_audio.md

-While a broad range of techniques[^12] exist for inferring functional relationships from observational data, `(for the majority of this work)` we choose to focus on simple bivariate correlation as a measure of dependence in the linear-Gaussian network.
+While a broad range of techniques[^12] exist for inferring functional relationships from observational data, `(for the majority of this work)` we choose to focus on simple bivariate correlation as a measure of dependence in the linear Gaussian network.
 The impact of intervention on this metric is analytically tractable *(see [methods1_predicting_correlation.md](methods1_predicting_correlation.md))*, and can be thought of as a prototype[^13] for more sophisticated